-- CU is agent-neutral: the goodness of a consequence is not made better or worse by being determined from some agent's point of view. - CU requires some judgment of the greatest amount of happiness.
+- CU is agent-neutral: the goodness of a consequence is not made better or worse by being determined from some agent's point of view. - Nothing is better tout court because it is better for me. - CU requires some judgment of the greatest amount of happiness.
 Two approaches: - Goodness is aggregative (where one simply sums the goodness of the parts). - Goodness is organic (where the total amount of goodness may outstrip the sum of the parts).